Bukit Panjang: Housing, amenities, and attractions

 The town consists of a mixture of old and new blocks of flats, condominiums and private housing.
-To date, there are three community centres, namely Bukit Panjang Community Club, Zhenghua Community Centre, and Senja-Cashew Community Club, which serve the entertainment, recreational, and educational needs of residents.Bukit Panjang Plaza is one of the well-known malls in Bukit Panjang.
-It is located in the heart of Bukit Panjang town and is near Bukit Panjang LRT Station, Bukit Panjang MRT Station and Bukit Panjang Bus Interchange.
+To date, there are three community centres, namely Bukit Panjang Community Club, Zhenghua Community Club, and Senja-Cashew Community Club, which serve the entertainment, recreational, and educational needs of residents.Bukit Panjang Plaza is one of the well-known malls in Bukit Panjang.
+It is located in the heart of Bukit Panjang town and is near Bukit Panjang LRT station, Bukit Panjang MRT station, and Bukit Panjang Bus Interchange.
 Located on Jelebu Road, the mall has been expanded twice throughout its existence to include more shops in the building.
 The mall is owned by CapitaRetail which is another retail-based REIT by CapitaLand.
 The mall houses the Bukit Panjang Public Library as well as a NTUC FairPrice Finest supermarket.

 Hillion Mall is another well-known mall in Bukit Panjang, located along Petir Road.
 It is one of the more recent commercial facilities, which completed construction and was opened to the public on 24 February 2017.
 It is part of the Bukit Panjang Integrated Transport Hub, which shares the building with the Bukit Panjang Bus Interchange, and directly links to the Bukit Panjang MRT/LRT station through an underpass and above-ground link way respectively.

 There are other smaller commercial buildings equipped with food courts, supermarkets, and other basic shops to meet the basic necessities of the residents.
 They are commonly located within HDB estates or small standalone buildings.
 Some of the more iconic buildings include Junction 10 located along Woodlands Road, Fajar Shopping Centre located along Fajar Road, Greenridge Shopping Centre located along Jelapang Road, and the Bukit Panjang Neighbourhood Centre located along Bangkit Road.

 Within the neighbourhood consists of two hawker centres; the Bukit Panjang Hawker Centre and Market and the Senja Hawker Centre.
 The former opened in 2015 while the latter opened in 2022.

 A healthcare facility located along Senja Road was opened on 2 October 2021 to house the Bukit Panjang Polyclinic and the Senja Care Home.

-The town has two major parks, namely Bukit Panjang Park and Zhenghua Park.
-Bukit Panjang Park is located adjacent to the Senja-Cashew Community Club and wraps around Pang Sua Pond, a man-made floating wetland.
+The town has two major parks, namely Bukit Panjang Neighbourhood 5 Park and Zhenghua Park.
+Bukit Panjang Neighbourhood 5 Park is located adjacent to the Senja-Cashew Community Club and wraps around Pang Sua Pond, a man-made floating wetland.
 Zhenghua Park, located in the eastern part of Bukit Panjang, consists of a fitness area, gazebos, playgrounds, and a 2.5-kilometre cycling and jogging track that runs parallel to the Bukit Timah Expressway.